 The Society was founded at Muhlenberg College in 1930.
 Its purpose is to promote ties among philosophy departments in accredited institutions and among philosophy majors and minors nationally.
 Both on the local and national levels, Phi Sigma Tau aims to develop and honor academic excellence as well as promote the study of philosophy.

-Virginia Kappa, Lynchburg College’s chapter of Phi Sigma Tau, was chartered in 2010.
+Virginia Kappa, University of Lynchburg’s chapter of Phi Sigma Tau, was chartered in 2010.
 Membership is highly selective and is determined according to the following criteria:

 - Declare a philosophy major or minor;